 Scholarships

-Scholarship applicants are now closed, all scholarship funds have been dispersed and applications will reopen in 2025.
+Scholarship applications will open on February 17, 2025, with a priority deadline of March 17th.
 The Halloran Scholarship is named in honor of SISMID's Founding Director, Dr. Elizabeth Halloran.
 Please read through the instructions below before submitting your application.

 Funding Information